日本語

 Research Summary

-Pluripotent stem cells (PSCs) are stem cells that can produce all cell types in the body.
+Pluripotent stem cells (PSCs) are capable of producing all cell types that compose our bodies.
 In vivo, PSCs appear only transiently during the early stages of development and are lost as development proceeds.
-Molecular features underlying pluripotency have been extensively studied, and accumulating evidence suggests that the unique regulation of the cell cycle in PSCs is closely linked to the maintenance of pluripotency.
-We are investigating how genome maintenance mechanisms operate in PSCs.
-We recently showed that the replication complexes of mouse embryonic stem (ES) cells—PSCs derived from early embryos—synthesize DNA slowly but more replication complexes are placed along the genome.
-This feature is important for ES cells to coordinate the completion of DNA replication with cell cycle progression.
-We are currently exploring the molecular link between pluripotency and the unique DNA replication mechanism.
+Molecular features underlying pluripotency are being extensively studied, and accumulating evidence suggests that the unique regulation of the cell cycle in PSCs is closely linked to the maintenance of pluripotency.
+We have been investigating DNA replication mechanisms in mammalian PSCs and found that they operate more replication complexes along the genome, although each replication complex synthesizes DNA at a slow rate.
+This feature is important for mouse embryonic stem (ES) cells, PSCs derived from an early embryo, to coordinate the completion of DNA replication with cell cycle progression.
+We are currently exploring the molecular link between pluripotency and the unique DNA replication system.

 2024_tsubouchi_en_main_visual.jpg